Partway there

 20 Monday May 2013

-Posted British Columbia, Canada, photography, photowalking, random, Travel, urban, Vancouver
+Posted in British Columbia, Canada, photography, photowalking, random, Travel, urban, Vancouver

 animal, b.c., british columbia, canada, dog, German shepherd, GSD, pet, photography, photowalk, random, Travel, urban, vancouver